JaimeMartin/micro-ROS.github.io/_docs/tutorials/basic/1_getting_started_build_system/index.md

 rcl_wait(&wait_set, RCL_MS_TO_NS(1000));
 ```

-Once the wait has ended, it is possible to check the wait set subscription status.
+Once the wait has ended, it is possible to check the wait set subscription status and retrieve subscription data if it is ready.

 ```c
 if(wait_set.subscriptions[0] != NULL){ // If not NULL the subscription has data